kelj0/LearningPython/README.md

 2. Run the test (it should fail)
 3. Write just enought ode for the test to pass
 4. Refactor code and retest, again adn again (if necessary)

+When refactoring, work on either the code or the test, but not both at once
 ```

 ## Random<a name="Random"></a>